appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws13-dashboard.png' />

-- Head to the "AWS services".
-Filter the services click on the "Amazon Elastic Compute Cloud (Amazon EC2)" service.
+- Click on the "AWS services".
+Filter the EC2 services as below, and then click on the "Amazon Elastic Compute Cloud (Amazon EC2)" service.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws14-quotas-dashboard.png' />

 - Filter the services by "dedicated mac2" and select the relevant instance type service quota.

-  - In this tutorial, we will use "mac2" instance.
+  - In this tutorial, we will use "mac2" hosts.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws15-dedicated-hosts.png' />

+If the "applied account-level quota value" is `0`, then you should request an increase as below.

-- If this is your first quota request, you can request 1 quota.
+- For your first quota request, you can request `1` quota.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws16-request.png' />